Solar analog: Solar twin

 To date no solar twin that exactly matches the Sun has been found.
-However, there are some stars that come very close to being identical to the Sun, and are such considered solar twins by members of the astronomical community.
-An exact solar twin would be a G2V star with a 5,778 K surface temperature, be 4.6 billion years old, with the correct metallicity and a 0.1% solar luminosity variation.
-Stars with an age of 4.6 billion years are at the most stable state.
+However, there are some stars that come very close to being identical to the Sun, and thus are considered solar twins by members of the astronomical community.
+An exact solar twin would be a G2V star with a 5,778K surface temperature, be 4.6 billion years old, with the correct metallicity, and a 0.1% solar luminosity variation.
+Stars with an age of 4.6 billion years are at their most stable state.
 Proper metallicity, radius, chemical composition, rotation, magnetic activity, and size are also very important to low luminosity variation.